Racial Discrimination at Work: The Signs and Responses

 Phone: (212) 248-7431

 Silvia Stanciu is an employment litigator at Phillips & Associates, a law firm that serves all five boroughs of New York City and New Jersey.
 Ms. Stanciu grew up in Romania and has had a long-term interest in advocating for employee rights and fighting against workplace discrimination.
-She can assist people who need a New York City sexual harassment attorney or an employment attorney if their rights have been violated by their employers in other ways.
+She can assist people who need a New York City racial discrimination attorney or an employment attorney if their rights have been violated by their employers in other ways.